msn0/ale-url-parser/readme.md

 ## Caveats

-`ale-utl-parser` is limited to be used with `http` and `https` protocols though context-aware protocol guess is supported by passing an empty string to `stringify` function, i.e. `protocol: ''`.
+`ale-url-parser` is limited to be used with `http` and `https` protocols though context-aware protocol guess is supported by passing an empty string to `stringify` function, i.e. `protocol: ''`.

 ## License